Key Takeaways

 What is a meditation script?

 A meditation script is a word-for-word guide that practitioners read aloud to lead clients through a structured mindfulness practice.
-A 5-minute meditation script condenses the full arc of a meditation-opening grounding, body or breath focus, and closing return-into a brief timeframe suitable for clinical sessions, group classes, or brief wellness interventions.
+A 5-minute meditation script condenses the full arc of a meditation — an opening grounding, a body or breath focus, and a closing return — into a brief timeframe suitable for clinical sessions, group classes, or brief wellness interventions.

 Unlike recordings, a live-read script allows you to adjust pacing, pause length, and tone to match your client’s needs.
 The template format includes facilitator notes that signal where to pause (typically 3-5 seconds) and how to cue breathing or body awareness.
 This structure ensures consistency, reduces preparation burden, and keeps the practice grounded in clinical evidence rather than free-form guidance.